randomtruffles/Dominion_League/rules.md

 ### <a name="4.3"></a>4.3.
 Outside help

-During games, you may not attempt to gain a competitive advantage by consulting resources other than those maintained by the League on the [Dominion League Resources page](/resources).
+During games, you may not attempt to gain a competitive advantage by using tools or resources external to the Dominion Online client other than those maintained by the League on the [Dominion League Resources](/resources) page.

 <a name="4.3.1"></a>4.3.1.
 The Dominion League Resources page may be consulted privately or publicly at any time.

 <a name="4.3.2"></a>4.3.2.
-For example, getting advice from Dominion Strategy articles or from spectators is not allowed.
+Examples of using disallowed external tools and resources include: consulting with friends, family, or spectators; reading wiki or strategy articles; seeking advice on Discord; taking physical or digital notes; and using a deck tracker.

 ### <a name="4.4"></a>4.4.
 Starting player